 LC What if I Don't Have An Ice Cream Maker?!
 Note

-Until we’d read this recipe, those of us at LC who are bereft of an ice cream maker had always resorted to pouting when we read ice cream recipes.
-But thanks to Elsa Petersen-Schepelern, we can do otherwise.
+Until we’d read this recipe, those of us who are bereft of an ice cream maker had always resorted to pouting when we read ice cream recipes.
+But thanks to author Elsa Petersen-Schepelern, we can do otherwise.
 Just freeze the ice cream mixture in a stainless-steel bowl until it’s partially frozen, then blend it in a food processor or beat the mixture with a fork until it’s smooth.
 Refreeze.
 The more times you repeat the freezing and processing, the smoother the resulting mixture.
 It actually works.
-(Depending on the temperature of your freezer, it may be a little more on the milkshake side of ice cream, but life-changing—or at least emancipating— nonetheless.)
+(Depending on the temperature of your freezer, it may be a little more like a milkshake in terms of texture, but nonetheless life-changing—or at least emancipating—in terms of taste.)
 No ice cream maker?
 No problem.

 Special Equipment: Ice cream maker